jo3-l/blog/content/about.md

   written in TypeScript.
 It implements an extensible transformer-based design and is thoroughly tested with Vitest and fast-check.
 Obscenity is used by hundreds of open-source projects, and has been downloaded 700k+ times total on npm.
-- [vsHacks](https://vshacks.github.io/): I co-founded vsHacks—a now-annual hackathon organized by my programming club in collaboration with other high schools across Greater Vancouver.
-I contributed extensively to the hackathon website and helped run workshops during the event, which saw 50+ participants from the district and beyond.
 - [markpdf](https://github.com/jo3-l/markpdf): A command-line utility to edit PDF bookmarks using a convenient indentation-based format, built in Go.
 - [liftoff](https://github.com/jo3-l/liftoff): An interpreter for a toy programming language, built